← Back to ResourcesBreed Guides

 The short answer

-Greyhounds are notoriously sensitive-stomached.
-Roughly 30–50% of newly-adopted retired racers develop stress colitis (loose stool or diarrhea) within the first 24–72 hours.
-Stick with whatever kibble the rescue used for the first 1–2 weeks, then transition slowly.
+Greyhounds have sensitive stomachs.
+Roughly 30 to 50% of newly adopted retired racers get loose stool or full diarrhea in the first 24 to 72 hours.
+This is stress colitis.
+Stick with the rescue's kibble for the first 1 to 2 weeks, then switch slowly.
 Best Greyhound-friendly brands: Purina Pro Plan Sensitive Skin & Stomach, Royal Canin Gastrointestinal, Hill's Science Diet Sensitive Stomach, Acana Singles.
-Available at Pet Planet and Tail Blazers across Calgary.
-Avoid grain-free (FDA-investigated DCM link).
-Avoid raw for the first 6 months (massive GI change for a stressed new dog).
-Feed 2–3 smaller meals daily, no exercise around meals (bloat prevention).
+All sold at Pet Planet and Tail Blazers across Calgary.
+Skip grain-free (FDA-investigated DCM link).
+Skip raw for the first 6 months (too big a GI change for a stressed new dog).
+Feed 2 to 3 smaller meals daily.
+Avoid exercise around meal times to lower bloat risk.

 What is the best food for a Greyhound with a sensitive stomach?